B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 #### <a id="5.5.4"></a><span style="color: #0088CC">5.5.4 Motorcycles</span>
 - Speed motorcycles - are intended to be used only on paved roads without a speed limit outside the city.
-- Cross motorcycles - Are allowed to be used both on paved roads and on forest roads (marked brown on the radar) with a maximum speed of 100 km/h, but also on unmarked roads with a maximum speed of 70 km/h.
+- Cross motorcycles - Are allowed to be used both on paved roads and on forest roads with a maximum speed of 100 km/h, but also on unmarked roads with a maximum speed of 70 km/h.

 #### <a id="5.5.5"></a><span style="color: #0088CC">5.5.5 Helicopters</span>
 It is <span style="color: limegreen">PERMITTED</span> to land a helicopter on: